Ham0osh/hamHelper/README.md

 ## Purpose

 This package contains a set of helper functions and methods I use.
 Primarily geared towards physics, experimental analysis, and data visualization.
 The goal is to simplify common procedures around generating pretty plots Mitch minimal chart-junk as well as getting the values that matter (ie. curve fit routine that also computes common values of merit).
-In general there are three parts:
+In general, there are three parts:
 > ### plotting
 > despine(): Simple matplotlib wrapper to despine.
 Offers offset axis as well as trimmed axis like in Seaborn.
 > errorbands(): Wrapper of matplotlib.pyplot.errorbar producing continuous bands instead of stems.
 You can additionaly enable the caps still.